In memoriam

 IN THY PRESENCE

-IS FULLNESS OF JOY
+IS FULNESS OF JOY